Kennicutt/SAUSERO/README.md

 If you don’t have an existing Conda environment, you can create one specifically for SAUSERO with the following commands:

-    conda create -n sausero_env python=3.9 -y
+    conda create -n sausero_env python=3.11 -y
     conda activate sausero_env
     pip install sausero

 ## First-Time Setup

-Once Conda is set up, you should run __SAUSERO__ for the first time to create the file `configuration.json` that has to be configured.
+Once Conda is set up, you should run __SAUSERO__ for the first time to create the file `configuration.json` that has to be configured after.

-    sausero -pr <your_program> -bl <your_ob>

-- `-pr`: Your GTC program indicator.
-- `-bl`: The observed block number.

-**ATTENTION**: The first time, the code will 'fail' because the configuration file does not know the root directory where the images are stored and your astrometry-api-key.
-To fix this, follow the instructions below.
+    $ sausero -c

+or

+    $ sausero --create_config

-You must edit the configuration file, which is located in your home directory inside a folder named `sausero/`.
+You must edit the configuration file, which is located in your frame directory.

 You need to set the following parameters in the configuration file:

-1. `PATH_DATA`: Set this to the root directory containing your frames.
+1. `No_Session` (Required): This is your Astrometry.net API key.
 Example:

     ```
-    "PATH_DATA": "/path/to/your/frames/"

-The directory structure must follow the format `<Your_Program>_<Your_OB>/`.
-Inside this directory, you should have
-a `raw/` folder where the original frames are stored.
-During execution, __SAUSERO__ will create a new folder named
-`reduced/`, where the reduced frames will be saved.

-2. `No_Session`: This is your Astrometry.net API key.
-Example:

-    ```
     "No_Session":"astrometry-api-key"

 To obtain this key, create an account on [Astrometry.net](https://nova.astrometry.net/).
 Copy your API key and paste it into the configuration file.

+2. `Optional Setup`: You need to adjust the setup according to your observation.
+For example, if you are working with Sloan z and need to remove the fringing, you must enable the option in the `Reduction` section and set the `save_fringing` parameter to true.
+Regarding the alignment, astrometrization, or photometry parameters, they can be modified, but they generally work well as they are.

+The directory structure must follow the format `<Your_Program>_<Your_OB>/`.
+Inside this directory, you should have
+a `raw/` folder where the original frames are stored, and a `reduced/` folder where the reduced frames will be saved.

+ Your_program/
+         - configuration.json
+         - raw/
+         - reduced/

 ## Running SAUSERO

-After updating and saving the configuration file, you can run the command again.
-This time, the software will execute successfully.
+After saving and updating the configuration file, you can run the command using the following argument.
+The software will execute successfully.

-    sausero -pr <your_program> -bl <your_ob>
+    $ sausero -e

+or

+    $ sausero --execute

 ### Outputs and Results